mikependon/RepoDB.NET/pages/classes/dbrepository.md

 }
 ```

+> Please visit our [JSON Cache](/reference/jsoncache) reference implementation page for the detailed implementation about file-based caching using JSON.

 ### Adding a Trace

 This property allows you as a developer to trace and audit the execution of any operation in the repository.
 To enable the trace, you have to pass the instance of [ITrace](/interface/itrace)-based class in the constructor.